zenml-io/zenml/docs/book/advanced-guide/practical/secrets-management.md

 # username and password to authenticate with the MLflow tracking server

 # Using central secrets management
-zenml secret register mlflow_secret \
+zenml secret create mlflow_secret \
     --username=admin \
     --password=abc123